alinnman/celestial-navigation/APPDOC.md

 #### Limb Correction<a name="limb_correction"></a>

 Select between "UPPER", "CENTRAL" or "LOWER".
-Specifies the location/**limb** of your sextant measurement.
+Specifies the location/**limb** of your sextant measurement, i.e. if you are measuring towards the center or the lower or upper edge of the Moon or the Sun.
 Note: This setting has no effect on stars, and very little effect on planets.
 It is mainly used for the Moon or the Sun.

 #### Observer Elevation<a name="observer_elevation"></a>

 Specify your **elevation above the horizon** (in meters)
-Note: You can use a non-zero observer elevation only if you are not using an artificial horizon.
+Note: You can use a non-zero observer elevation only if you are **not** using an artificial horizon.
 *This setting takes care of the effect of the dip of the horizon*.